The Fight for Fair Maps

 The Court ordered the Legislature to submit new congressional maps that comply with Proposition 4’s process and standards.
 When the Legislature failed to produce a map that complied with the law, the Court implemented Plaintiff Map 1 for the 2026 elections.
 This map complies with the standards voters approved, including that the map is:

-There is now an effort to undo the fair process voters put in place when they approved Proposition 4 in 2018, including an initiative to repeal Proposition 4.
-This effort is currently gathering signatures to qualify for the ballot.
-You can find more information on this initiative and actions you can take at the link below.
+Following this court decision, an effort was initiated to undo the fair process voters put in place when they approved Proposition 4 in 2018, including an initiative to repeal Proposition 4.
+This effort worked to gather signatures to qualify for the November 2026 ballot.

 Plaintiffs file a complaint against the Utah Legislature in the Third District Court.